Estimated reading time: 7 minutes

 A fury that would come to define and consume him.― Yaa Gyasi, Transcendent Kingdom

 Another aspect of immigration which I believe Gyasi excelled in depicting was the problematic nature of a completely different foreign culture integrating itself into a local, North-American one.
 Small details in interactions and our character’s interpretations of the world around them keep reminding us just how out of place they are in this country.

 For someone like Gifty, born to an immigrant family but already in her country of destination, we witness the problematic nature of trying to preserve her roots versus assimilating into her new environment.

 I think one of the most difficult challenges for any author is to make people care about subjects they have absolutely no relation to.
 In my opinion, Gyasi achieved just this with Gifty’s character; even if we’re unlike her, we can still relate to her many struggles, and at least understand the seemingly win-less situation she is in, just like countless others in her situation.

 The Final Verdict

-Transcendent Kingdom by Yaa Gyasi is a moving and profound work of contemporary fiction dealing with the themes of immigration, grief, loss, love and hope for a better future in one small and life-worn Ghanaian family.
+Transcendent Kingdom by Yaa Gyasi is a moving and profound work of contemporary literature and fiction dealing with the themes of immigration, grief, loss, love and hope for a better future in one small and life-worn Ghanaian family.
 If you’re looking for a layered work of family fiction with true depth and relevance to the world of today, I strongly recommend you give this book a shot.

 Yaa Gyasi is a Ghanaian-American writer whose debut novel published in 2016, titled Homegoing, won her the National Book Critics Circle’s John Leonard Award for best first book, the American Book Award, the PEN/Hemingway Award for a first book of fiction, as well as the National Book Foundation’s “5 under 35” honours for the same year.
 Her additional works include Transcendent Kingdom, No Home, and Sublime Royaume.